Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ## Standard library types

-Kotlin Serialization supports several types from the standard library, but some classes, such as ranges and the [`Regex`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/) class, aren't supported.
+Kotlin serialization supports several types from the standard library, but some classes, such as ranges and the [`Regex`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/) class, aren't supported.

 ### Pair and triple